M Idioms

 - I want you to notice and understand something

-I don`t want to work any more overtime.
-Mind you, if there is an emergency I will be happy to work extra hours.
+I do not want to work any more extra hours.
+Mind you, if there is an emergency, I will be happy to work extra hours.

 a mine of information

-- someone or something that is full of information
+- a person or something that is full of information

 The old man was a mine of information when we were writing about the history of the town.